MeloMao/Python_program/README.md

 # About this
-This is my little Python programs records(just writed by myself).
+This is my little Python programs records(just written by myself).

 ### Ceasar
 It's the most simple encrypt in the world.
 I achieved it by Python.